If your child loves dinosaurs, this is a science experiment that is sure to WOW them!

 You want the consistency to be close to wet sand to make it easy to mold and keep its shape.

-Get your preschooler involved: Have your child carefully pour the water into the mixing bowl.
+Get your child involved: Have your child carefully pour the water into the mixing bowl.
 Be sure that the cup holding the water is not too warm for their hands.

 Step 5: Create the fossil rounds